iifl-logo

 Opinion

-In our opinion, the Company has, in all material respects, have an adequate internal financial controls system over financial reporting except as stated in our Audit Report and such internal financial controls over financial reporting were operating effectively as at March 31, 2023, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.
+In our opinion, the Company has, in all material respects, adequate internal financial controls system over financial reporting, subject to the possible effect of the matters stated in "Annexure A" of our Audit Report such internal financial controls over financial reporting were operating effectively as at March 31, 2025, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.

 Chartered Accountants